top of page

 WHAT WE'VE LEARNED SO FAR

-• It is critical that we develop a strong partnerships with the Squaxin Island Tribe and other co-managers in order to succeed.
+• It is critical that we develop a strong partnerships with the Squaxin Island Tribe and the WDFW in order to succeed.

-• Local community members are very interested in the Task Force work.
+• We understand that local community members are very interested in the Task Force work.

 Image by Darren Halstead